jmathur25/Salus/README.md

 # Salus
-Salus is a campus safety system that enables school administrators to flexibly manage emergencies and real-time account of students that are safe.
+Salus is a campus safety system that enables school administrators to flexibly manage emergencies and in real-time have knowledge of which students are still in danger.
+Devpost: https://devpost.com/software/salus-zn7twj